mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
-    For implementation insights, we suggest referring to the tutorial on [DC Power Flow Analysis](@ref DCPowerFlowTutorials).
+    For implementation details, see the tutorial on [DC Power Flow Analysis](@ref DCPowerFlowTutorials).

 ---